HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 The sidechain constructions mentioned above assume one of two things: either the mainchain needs to monitor all sidechains to verify backward transfers, or the mainchain relies on some sort of certifiers to broadcast incoming backward transactions from the sidechains to mainchain.
 A [first iteration of Horizen's sidechain construction](https://www.horizen.global/assets/files/Horizen-Sidechains-Decoupled-Consensus-Between-Chains.pdf) relied on certifiers to sign backward transfers batched in withdrawal certificates.

+Another promising approach to sidechains which relies on zk-SNARKs is [ZK Rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/zk-rollups/).
+It is based on Ethereum, utilizing [smart contracts]({{ site.baseurl }}{% post_url /technology/expert/2022-01-05-guaranteed-execution-with-smart-contracts %}) to enable cross-chain communication and transfers.
+While this approach has merits, it is limited in its application to blockchain protocols not supporting sophisticated smart contracts like most Bitcoin-based ledgers.

 ## The Zendoo Protocol

 Horizen's sidechain implementation, the [Zendoo protocol](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf) was released early in 2020.
 It introduces "a standardized mechanism to register and interact with separate sidechain systems.
 By interaction, we mean the cross-chain transfer protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the need to know anything about the internal sidechain construction or operations."[^1]